jonnyleealas/data-structures-algorithms/doublylinkedlist/doubly.md

 - Takes an index and replaces the node value of that index in a list.
 - Use our get method with our index passed in and set it as a variable.
   - Use the returned value to find the index of our list and replace the value in that index with our newValue

+  # Insert
+  - add a node and value according to index input
+  - we can use our get method to insert a value

 # Doubly Class
 ```
 class Node {